How we are helping

 Civil society engagement

 Australia is engaging with non-government organisations (NGOs) to provide community based interventions to poor and marginalised people in Sub-Saharan Africa.
 NGOs are key development partners, offering a unique depth of experience, skills and community awareness to the development sector.
-Support to civil society in Africa is primarily delivered through the Australian NGO Cooperation Program (ANCP), the Direct Aid Program (DAP), the Australia Africa Community Engagement Scheme (AACES) and Australian Volunteers for International Development (AVID).
+Support to civil society in Africa is primarily delivered through the Australian NGO Cooperation Program (ANCP), the Direct Aid Program (DAP), and the Australian Volunteers International (AVI).

 Engaging with civil society in Sub-Saharan Africa

-Our changing aid program in Sub- Saharan Africa reflects the priority areas of the Australian Government and our partner African countries.
-Following the release of the 2015-16 aid budget and consultations with program partners, we have consolidated investments to focus on four main areas — leadership and human capacity development; agricultural productivity; humanitarian assistance; and women's empowerment and gender equality.
-We will work predominantly in Eastern and Southern Africa where we have historical program ties and presence, long-term Australian NGO experience, economic and security interests and diaspora links.
+Our investments align with the Foreign Policy White Paper focusing on four main areas — leadership and human capacity development; agricultural productivity; humanitarian assistance; and women's empowerment and gender equality.
+We work predominantly in Eastern and Southern Africa where we have historical program ties and relationships as well as long-term Australian NGO experience, economic and security interests and diaspora links.
 This is also consistent with the Indo-Pacific focus of the aid program.